Sathyadivya/Sarrow/The Puzzle Challenge - Beating Boredom with 1,000 Pieces.md

 ---
 layout: default
-title: "The Puzzle Challenge: Beating Boredom with 1,000 Pieces"
+title: "The Puzzle Challenge - Beating Boredom with 1,000 Pieces"
 ---

-# The Puzzle Challenge: Beating Boredom with 1,000 Pieces
+# The Puzzle Challenge - Beating Boredom with 1,000 Pieces

 It all started on a Tuesday afternoon when I found myself staring at the ceiling, feeling the weight of boredom pressing down on me.
 Scrolling through my social media feeds wasn’t cutting it anymore, and I knew I needed something different—something challenging, yet oddly satisfying.